bradlee96/package-tracker/README.md

 ## Possible Next Steps

 - Incorporating a backend/DB to store user data
+- Using a web scraper or courier APIs to get current shipping status
 - AI/ML to more accurately determine if email contains tracking information
 - Adding functionality for Amazon (would require logging into Amazon)